Posted by Jason Diamond

 Ryan Howard answered these questions.

 I grew up in suburban Michigan before coming to Ann Arbor, but both environments have the same feel: as a kid, there is this overwhelming boredom with the lack of anything targeted at you.
-You can’t drive, you’re not taken seriously, so you end up going off on this weird, alternative trajectory of exploring and exploiting – you go to Subway, for example, to skateboard, not to eat.
+You can’t drive, you’re not taken seriously, so you end up going off on this weird, alternative trajectory of exploring and exploiting – you go to Subway, for example, to skateboard, not to eat; you go to Starbucks not for the coffee, but because there’s a great spot behind it to do drugs or make out or whatever.
 That kind of “alternative reality” of the teen years – in all its beauty as much as in its stupidity and mistakes – informed the record in a big way.

 How long have you and Fred been friends?
 Does a long friendship make a creative partnership stronger?